 Episode - 8F12

-was among many episodes spotlighting the often uneasy relationship between Homer and his daughter, Lisa, given their disparity in intelligence and interests.
-Homer is able to connect with his daughter when he realizes she has an uncanny ability to accurately predict the winners of NFL football games, and exploits that ability to help him gamble and win a fortune under the guise of Sunday being "Daddy-Daughter Day."
+Lisa the Greek was among many episodes spotlighting the often uneasy relationship between Homer and his daughter, Lisa, given their disparity in intelligence and interests.
+While reluctantly spending time with Lisa on a Sunday afternoon, Homer is able to connect with his daughter when he realizes she has an uncanny ability to accurately discovers that Lisa can predict the winners of NFL football games, and exploits that ability outcomes to help him gamble and win a fortune under the guise of Sunday being "Daddy-Daughter Day."
 When Lisa realizes at the end of the football season she was being used and Homer didn't really appreciate her as a person, she refuses to speak to him, forcing Homer to make amends with his daughter any way he can ... but can he?

 Homer and Lisa appear to have found a common interest in football, and Homer declares Sunday "Daddy-Daughter Day."
 Lisa quickly becomes an expert in picking winners of games, attaining a perfect record for eight straight weeks.
 Homer uses this knowledge to win thousands of dollars from Moe, and proceeds to spoil the family with fancy dinners and toys for the kids.

 But as everything goes for Homer, he ruins a good thing when Super Bowl Sunday approaches.
 Lisa realizes that football will no longer be shown on Sundays, prompting her to ask her father to go hiking with her next Sunday.
 But Homer had already thoughtlessly made plans to go bowling with Barney that Sunday.
 Homer relays the news to Lisa and says that "Daddy Daughter Day" is over until next football season.
 Lisa is immediately and terribly crushed by Homer's thoughtless words, and realizes that Homer was only using her to correctly bet on football games and win money.
-She runs to her room in tears, while Homer – with the "what'd I do" look on his face – is scolded by Marge.
+She runs to her room in tears, while Homer with turns this into extra cash for the "what'd I do" look on his face is scolded by Marge.

 In the end, Washington rallies from behind to score a last-second victory ... and Homer happily celebrates the win.
 He realizes that Lisa's love is far more valuable than money and that said love is secure.
 Lisa is also relieved that Washington won, meaning she still loves her father.
 Homer then cancels his bowling engagement with Barney to make good on his promise to go hiking with Lisa the Sunday following the Super Bowl.